 Major Difference Between Outsourcing and Offshoring in Software Development?

-Offshoring and outsourcing are terms usually mentioned when businesses want to decrease their costs, enhance efficiency or reach out to global talent.
-Even though they’re described in the same way, they involve different methods with specific pros and cons.
-Understanding how each strategy is different and deciding when to choose it, is necessary before picking a between outsourcing vs offshoring for your business.
+Offshoring and outsourcing are terms often mentioned when businesses seek to reduce costs, increase efficiency, or access global talent.
+Although they’re described in the same way, they employ different methods with distinct advantages and disadvantages.
+Understanding how each strategy differs and deciding when to choose it is necessary before deciding between outsourcing and offshoring for your business.

 Aspect